 To mitigate any potential issues, check with your tattoo studio that it:

 - Has an autoclave to sterilize equipment

 - Doesn’t use ink directly from the bottle to your skin

 - Uses needles only once and then disposes of them

 - Requires their artists to wear fresh gloves with each customer

 - Complies with any local, state, or federal industry regulations

 Tattoo Side Effects Are Easily Mitigated

-While the repercussions of a tattoo can range from superficial to serious, it’s relatively easy to mitigate these problems.
+While the repercussions of a tattoo can range from superficial to serious, it’s relatively easy to mitigate these problems to ensure you and your ink remain healthy.
 Prepare yourself for some nausea and physiological reactions during the tattoo experience.
 That’ll help you manage the symptoms.

 Remember that you can always say no to a tattoo shop or artist.
 Ask questions and be curious about hygiene.
 These strategies will help prevent the more serious tattoo side effects.